matthewblain/crosstowntrail-web/cue-sheets/doublecross-south.md

 * Turn right, ascend Sacramento to Powell St.
 * Left on Powell.
 * Right on California.
-* Right on Cushman St to entrace of Huntington Park near fountain.
+* Right on Cushman St to entrance of Huntington Park mid-block.
+Enter the park heading towards fountain.
 * Cross Huntington Park to Taylor St. and Grace Cathedral steps and turn left to California. (**Note**: Double Cross bonus points for ascending Grace Cathedral steps, and walking labyrinth.)
 * Right on California.
 * Left on Polk.